 The United States Department of Transportation notes that cell phones are involved in 1.6 million auto crashes each year, causing a half million injuries and taking 6,000 lives.
 With these alarming statistics, and because we work in the line of auto accidents, Habush Habush & Rottier S.C. ® has put together a Distracted Driving Campaign.
-Habush Habush & Rottier S.C. ® is currently working with local driving schools to educate young people about the dangers caused by combining driving with texting, eating, grooming, speeding or drinking.
+We’re currently working with local driving schools across Wisconsin to educate young people about the dangers of distracted driving.

-The goal of this campaign is to influence these young drivers to encourage their peers to drive safely and put their phones down while behind the wheel.
+The goal of this campaign is to influence young drivers to encourage their peers to drive safely by putting down their phones, and other distractions, while behind the wheel.

-Distracted driving is any activity that could divert a person’s attention away from the primary task of driving.
+Distracted driving diverts a person’s attention away from the primary task of driving.
 All distractions endanger not only the driver, but passengers and bystanders.

-Have a community group or class that you would like one of our attorneys to attend and present on distracted driving?
-Feel free to email Megan.
+Have a community group or class that you would like one of our attorneys to do a presentation on distracted driving at?
+Feel free to email Habush Marketing for more information: